 You can learn about the structure behind the XR course and how exactly it teaches you to build finished XR applications by downloading the syllabus for our 10-week project-based live XR development training.

-Let’s talk in detail about the difference between development communities for Unity3D and Unreal Engine.
+Let’s talk in detail about the difference between the development communities for Unity3D and Unreal Engine.

-Every year developers are pushing the boundaries further of what's possible in XR.
+Every year developers are pushing the boundaries further of what's possible in game development or XR.